slact/nchan/README.md

 - ##### Websocket
   Nchan supports the latest protocol version 13 ([RFC 6455](https://tools.ietf.org/html/rfc6455)).
 To use a websocket subscriber, initiate a connection to the desired subscriber endpoint location.
   If the websocket connection is closed by the server, the `close` frame will contain the HTTP response code and status line describing the reason for closing the connection.
-  Websocket extensions and subprotocols are not yet supported.
+  Websocket extensions and subprotocols are not yet supported, nor are server-side keep-alive pings.

 - ##### EventSource
   Also known as Server-Sent Events or SSE, EventSource subscriber connections are initiated by sending an HTTP `GET` request to a channel subscriber endpoint with the "`Accept: text/event-stream`" header.
 Each message `data: ` segment will be prefaced by the message `id: `.